learn-co-curriculum/hash-table/README.md

 ## Hash Functions

-For a hash to work, we use a **hash function** to determine where in memory to store a information related to that key.
+For a hash to work, we use a **hash function** to determine where in memory to store information related to that key.
 Later, we use the same hash function to determine where to search for a given key.

 One way to think about how hashes relate to hash functions is thinking about how